SoaresAlisson/TransformeRs/README.md

 Some implementations of Transformers/Bert in R, mainly in Portuguese language.

-At the moment, thre is only one implementation:
+At the moment, there is only one implementation:

 ## 1) bert-restore-punctuation-ptbr